-A suitable combination of hyperparameters was needed to tune WebPhish and its variants.
-We conducted a grid search to select the best combination of CNN layers (ranging from 1 to 3) and the number of FC layers (from 1 to 3) to benefit our models.
-Table \ref{CNN_filters} and Table \ref{fc_layer} shows the accuracy and training time obtained on WebPhish-Full when the number of convolutional layers and the number units in the FC layers were varied.
-Also, using the grid search, we were able to determine the best optimization algorithm suited for the models (varying between RMSProp and Adam) within a range of learning rates (from 0.0001 to 0.1).
+To train WebPhish and its alternatives, a combination of hyperparameters was required.
+We used a grid search to determine our models' optimal number of CNN layers (1–3) and FC layers (1–3).
+Additionally, we determined the optimal optimization algorithm for the models (which varied between RMSProp and Adam) across a range of learning rates (from 0.0001 to 0.1).

 Table \ref{hyperparameters} details the selected parameters we found gave the best performance on our dataset bearing in mind the unavoidable hardware limitation.
 We implemented all WebPhish variants in Python 3.5 on a Tensorflow 1.2.1 backend.
 We adjusted the batch size for training and testing the model to 20.
-The Adam optimizer \citep{kingma2015adam}, with a learning rate of 0.0015, was used to update the network weights.
-At the same time, we implemented binary cross-entropy to monitor the performance of the model.
-The Early stopping technique \citep{prechelt1998early} was adopted to prevent overfitting on the training data.
+The Adam optimizer \cite{kingma2015adam}, with a learning rate of 0.0015, was used to update the network weights.
+At the same time, we implemented binary cross-entropy to monitor the model's performance.
+The Early stopping technique \cite{prechelt1998early} was adopted to prevent overfitting of the training data.
 We conducted all WebPhish and baseline experiments on a Google Colaboratory environment with 12GB GDDR5 VRAM.

-\subsection{\textbf{Evaluation Metrics}}
+\subsection{Evaluation Metrics}